 In addition to their symbolism related to wolves and the moon, lupines are often used to symbolize voraciousness (or a general hunger for life) and admiration.

 Not only that, but lupines can symbolize happiness.
 These flowers symbolize a positive outlook and new opportunity as well.
-These meanings are consistent among all colors of the flower, including blue and purple.

 What is the Cultural Significance of a Lupine?